 And a further note on civility in the classroom: Students are expected to assist in maintaining a classroom environment that is conducive to learning.
-Appropriate student behavior (whether online, in person, or over the telephone) creates a better environment for learning and teaching.
+Appropriate student behavior creates a better environment for learning and teaching.

 Because this class involves topics of multiculturalism and diversity, the professor requests that students choose their language with caution.
 It is very easy to become emotional in discussing these topics.
 Do not call names, use an abusive tone, call someone stupid or otherwise insult another person.
 Slurs or epithets in particular should be avoided whenever possible.
 Linguistic behavior is one way that members of different social groups express attitudes; be aware of this at all times in personal conduct.
 Disruptive or abusive behavior will not be tolerated.